junbinzhao/FluxCalR/README.md

 The format of data input are specialized to that of from **Los Gatos Research (LGR) Ultraportable Gas Analyzers**
     <http://www.lgrinc.com/analyzers/ultraportable/>.
 Use the the function **`Load_LGR()`** to load raw data from LGR;
-    it automatically removes the extra lines at the beginning and the end, and convert timestamps into the format that is readable in R. See details ``?Load_LGR()``.
+    it automatically removes the extra lines at the beginning and the end, and convert timestamps into the format that is readable in R. See details and examples ``?Load_LGR()``.

 A function (**`Load_other()`**) is provided to load and convert data from other sources (e.g., LICOR) into the format that is
     compliant with the flux calculation fuction.
-See details ``?Load_other()``.
+See details and examples ``?Load_other()``.

 **Calculate fluxes**